-H. Data Backup Systems
+V. G. Data Backup Systems

-Work Elements: 159: Transfer of data to secure and accessible repositories 160: Infrastructure/equipment and base operations
+159: Transfer of data to secure and accessible repositories160: Infrastructure/equipment and base operations

-In 2022, server infrastructure was stable, backups maintained on all systems and data.
+In 2024, server infrastructure was stable, and backups were performed on all systems and data by the PSMFC IT staff.

-The StreamNet staff continued to maintain and implement the data backup approach described in Section IV-I above.
-No material changes in data backup systems were made in 2022.
+The StreamNet staff continued to create supplementary data backups each month.
+No changes in data backup systems were made in 2024.
 Annual testing of database restore function was initiated and tested.
-Previously, this was done intermittently.
+Previously, this was done only intermittently.

-I. Supported Reporting and Decision-Making Processes
+V. H. Supported Reporting and Decision-Making Processes

-Work Elements: 189: Coordination and Outreach 161: Reporting and Decision-Making Processes 132: Produce annual progress report for CY2022
+189: Coordination and Outreach

+161: Reporting and Decision-Making Processes